 What really fills our house are fits of laughter.
 The smiling faces of new friends and old.
 The smell of burnt toast.
 Sweaters with mascara stained shoulders.
 Warm cups of tea.
 These are the staples of the lives that fill our humble home.

-My chosen family finds a way to welcome my dreams and sunny day ideas into reality without judgement or question.
+My chosen family finds a way to welcome my dreams and sunny day ideas into reality without judgment or question.
 A refuge to be myself, or find out whoever that is, away from the chaotic, and at times crushing, outside whirlwind.

 It’s not over yet, and I️ already miss the college days of girl talks enclosed in pillows on the subjects of love and life.
 Our worlds have come together in complete coincidence with unlimited potential for which direction to go next.
 Oh, the places we’ll go.